punchupworld/sheethuahua/docs/guide/3-transformer.md

 ::: tip

-- If encode function is not provided, a function returning an empty string will be used.
+- Encode function is optional.
+If it isn't provided, a function returning an empty string will be used.
+(When you don't plan to use the formatter)
 - [TypeBox's Type](https://github.com/sinclairzx81/typebox?tab=readme-ov-file#types) can be supplied to the [`createTransformer()`](/references/functions/createTransformer.html) 3rd argument to validate the decode output and encode input.
   :::